nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

         Expected: First doctor's tags are deleted.
 Details of the edited doctor are shown in the status message.

     11. Test case: `edit 0 hp/91234567`<br>
         Expected: No doctor is edited.
-Error details are shown in the status message: "Invalid command format...".
+Error details are shown in the status message.

     12. Other incorrect edit commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
         Expected: No doctor is edited.
 Error details are shown in the status message.